cresset-template/cresset/README.md

 Please read the `Makefile` for implementation details and usage.

 9. Run `make exec` to enter the interactive container environment.
 Then start coding.

+## Project Overview
+The main components of the project are as follows.
+The other files are utilities.
+1) Dockerfile
+2) docker-compose.yaml
+3) reqs/*requirements.txt
+4) .env

+When the user inputs `make up` or another `make` command, commands specified in the `Makefile` are executed.
+The `Makefile` is used to specify shorthand commands and variables.

+When a command related to Docker Compose (e.g., `make rebuild`) is executed, The `docker-compose.yaml` file and the `.env` file are read by Docker Compose.
+The `docker-compose.yaml` file specifies reasonable default values but users may wish to change them as per their needs.
+The values specified in the `.env` file take precedence over the defaults specified in the `docker-compose.yaml` file.
+Environment variables specified in the shell take precedence over those in the `.env` file.
+The `.env` file is deliberately excluded from source control to allow different users and machines to use different configurations.

+The `docker-compose.yaml` file manages configurations, builds, runs, etc. using the `Dockerfile`.
+See the Docker Compose [Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md) and the Docker Compose [Reference](https://docs.docker.com/compose/compose-file/compose-file-v3/) for details.

+The `Dockerfile` is configured to read only requirements files in the `reqs` directory.
+Edit `reqs/pip-train.requirements.txt` to specify Python package requirements.
+Edit `reqs/apt-train.requirements.txt` to specify Ubuntu package requirements.
+Users must edit the `.dockerignore` file to `COPY` other files into the Docker build.

+The `Dockerfile` uses Docker Buildkit and a multi-stage build where control flow is specified via stage names and build-time environment variables given through `docker-compose.yaml`.
+The `full` service specified in the `docker-compose.yaml` file uses the `train` stage specified in the `Dockerfile`, which assumes an Ubuntu image.

 ## _Raison d'Être_